-- a) Plants are sensitive to light, moisture and gravity: - their shoots grow towards light and against the force of gravity - their roots grow towards moisture and in the direction of the force of gravity. - b) Plants produce hormones to coordinate and control growth.
+- their shoots grow towards light and against the force of gravity - their roots grow towards moisture and in the direction of the force of gravity. - Plants produce hormones to coordinate and control growth.
 Auxin controls phototropism and gravitropism (geotropism). - c) The responses of plant roots and shoots to light, gravity and moisture are the result of unequal distribution of hormones, causing unequal growth rates.